schoeberl/chisel-book/slides/course_www.md

 ### List of Topics

- * Calculation of circuit delay and energy consumption of combinatorial circuits using R-C switch models.
  * Macromodels and timing parameters for combinatorial circuits and flip-flops.
 Calculation of critical path.
  * Hardware description in a hardware description language (Chisel)
  * Metastability and synchronization of asynchronous input signals.